Iran's oil exports jump in September defying sanctions: TankerTrackers

 HARD TO TRACK

-Satellite data has made the task easier, but tracking tankers is both art and science and estimates of how much oil a country exports often differ.
+Satellite data has made the task easier, but tracking tankers is both art and science and estimates of how much oil a country such as Iran exports often differ.

+In October 2018, when the sanctions were reimposed, initial estimates of Iran’s crude exports also varied by more than 1 million bpd as ships became harder to locate.

 Adjustments to tanker schedules and week-by-week variations complicate assessments.
 Since the United States reimposed sanctions, Iran has stopped providing production figures to the Organization of the Petroleum Exporting Countries, making it harder to assess its output.